Housing New Zealand Corporation is a Crown agent that provides housing services for people in need.

 - checking a tenant’s account

-- making a complaint and providing feedback
+- lodging complaints and providing feedback

-We also work closely with the Police and local councils to promote safer communities in areas where we have lots of houses, and to develop communities as we redevelop our housing.
+- Police(external link) and local councils(external link) to promote safer communities in areas where we have a large presence, and to develop communities that we support.

 As the biggest residential property owner in New Zealand, our relationships extend across the public and private sectors, and our operations provide employment and commercial opportunities to many people and businesses.